Rashaad1268/PostgreSQL-Python-ORM/examples/brief_docs.md

-## Just a brief documentation about the library
+## Just some brief documentation about the library
+This documentation will get replaced by actual documentation

 `Model.create_table` - Creates a table for the model if it doesn't exist already